amateur811/amateur811/README.md

 - 👋 Hi, I’m Vedanshi Vajpayee
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development & serving one organisation.
 - 🌱 I’m currently learning and growing.
 - 💞️ I’m looking to contribute on GitHub.
 Stay connected! :)
 - 📫 How to reach me ...